Does bleach kill cockroaches? (Surprising answer inside)

 Household bleach is commonly used as a cleaning agent and gives off a strong smell that cockroaches hate.
 Filth and cleanliness don’t mix at all, which makes the physical act of killing cockroaches with bleach very hard.

-Because of this smell, cockroaches will just scurry away from the trap instead of getting tempted to drink it.
+Because of this smell, cockroaches will just fly, jump, or scurry away from the trap instead of getting tempted to drink it.
 Alternatively, your bleach solution can be used as an effective repellent but this wouldn’t actually solve your roach problem.

-Normal roach bait contain other ingredients specially made to attract cockroaches and so that they eat the poison laced into the bait.
+Normal roach bait contains other ingredients specially made to attract cockroaches so that they eat the poison-laced into the bait.
 Bleach is a terrible attractant and would likely do poorly as a roach killer.

 Now we move on to your second option – drown the cockroach.